-he Solar System consists of the Sun and the bodies in its gravitational domain: the eight planets, dozens of dwarf planets, and swarms of moons, asteroids and comets.
+The Solar System consists of the Sun and the bodies in its gravitational domain: the eight planets, dozens of dwarf planets, and swarms of moons, asteroids, and comets.
 Although earthlings have not walked on any objects except the Earth and Moon, we have detailed pictures sent to us from spacecraft of most of the planets and their satellites.
 Some are naked spheres of rock; others are mostly ice.
-Some have thin, frigid atmospheres so cold that ordinary gases crystallize as snow on their cratered surfaces; others have thick atmospheres the consistency of wet cement and no solid surface at all.
+Some have thin, frigid atmospheres so cold that ordinary gases crystallize as snow on their cratered surfaces; others have thick atmospheres the consistency of molten lava and no solid surface at all.
 Despite such diversity, the Solar System possesses an underlying order, an order from which astronomers attempt to read the story of how our Solar System came to be.

-The Solar System formed in the extremely remote past, about 4.6 billion years ago.
+The Solar System formed in the extremely remote past, over 4.5 billion years ago.
 Astronomers hypothesize that the Sun and planets formed from the collapse of a huge, slowly spinning cloud of gas and dust.
 Most of the cloud's material fell inward and ended up in the Sun, but in response to rotation, some settled into a swirling disk around it.
-Then, within that disk, dust particles coagulatedperhaps aided by electrostatic effects such as those that make lint cling to your clothes-to form pebble-size chunks of material, which in turn collided and sometimes stuck together, growing ever larger to become the planets we see today.
+Then, within that disk, dust particles coagulated-perhaps aided by electrostatic effects such as those that make lint cling to your clothes-to form pebble-size chunks of material, which in turn collided and sometimes stuck together, growing ever larger to become the planets we see today.
 The objects that formed in the disk retained the motion of the original gas and dust, and so we see them today, moving in a flattened system, all orbiting the Sun in the same direction.

-Seeing planets around other stars is much more challenging-something like trying to see a mosquito flying around a light bulb hundreds of miles away.
-However, astronomers have developed an array of techniques that have revealed hundreds of planets around other stars.
-Astronomers can even observe other "solar systems" in their first stages of formation.
-The other systems detected so far look very different from our own, challenging astronomers' understanding of how solar systems form.
+Seeing planets around other stars is much more challenging.
+However, astronomers have developed an array of techniques that have revealed hundreds of planets around other stars and even other "solar systems" in their first stages of formation.
+The other systems detected so far look very different from our own, challenging our understanding of how solar systems form.
 In this chapter, we will survey the general properties of our Solar System and others.
 In later chapters we will explore the components of our Solar System in much more detail.